-'London Interbank Offered Rate (LIBOR)' A benchmark interest rate at which banks can borrow funds from other banks in the London interbank market.
+'London Interbank Offered Rate (LIBOR)' A benchmark interest rate at which banks can borrow funds from other banks in the London interbank market, currently phased out for certain currencies.

 'Loss Given Default (LGD)' The percentage of Exposure at Default (EAD) that will not be recovered following default.
 LGD comprises the actual loss (the part that is not expected to be recovered), together with the economic costs associated with the recovery process.